 Ecology, evolution and conservation

 My research focuses on understanding the complex relationships between environments, animal behaviour and evolutionary processes.
-Specifically, I am interested in (i) animal social behaviour, (ii) the influence of social and sexual selection on trait evolution, and (iii) foraging ecology and other interspecific interactions.
+Specifically, I am interested in (i) animal social behaviour, (ii) the influence of social and sexual selection on trait evolution, and (iii) the impact of environmental change on interspecific interactions.
 To answer these questions I study a variety of vertebrate taxa (birds, fish, mammals), using laboratory, field and computer simulation-based techniques.
-My background is in behavioural ecology, but I also use tools from phylogenetics, conservation biology and ecological modelling.
+My background is in behavioural ecology, and I also use tools from phylogenetics, conservation biology and ecological modelling.

 - October 22, 2015

 Sorenson GH, Dey CJ, Madliger CL & Love OP.
 In press.
 Effectiveness of baseline corticosterone as a monitoring tool for fitness: a meta-analysis in seabirds.
 Oecologia 0:0-0